Patella Maltracking

 Can flat feet contribute to patella maltracking?

-They can in some people.
+Flat feet can contribute in some people.
 Foot posture may change the way the leg loads during weight-bearing tasks, which can influence kneecap stress.
-Still, it is only one piece of the picture and should be assessed alongside hip strength, control, and training load.
+Still, it is only one piece of the picture and should be assessed alongside hip strength, control and training load.

 When should you get patella maltracking checked?

-You should get it checked if pain is limiting your stairs, squats, running, work, or sport, or if the knee feels unstable, repeatedly gives way, or is not improving with sensible load reduction.
-Earlier guidance usually helps recovery progress more smoothly.
+You should get it checked if pain is limiting stairs, squats, running, work or sport.
+You should also seek assessment if the knee feels unstable, repeatedly gives way, swells after activity, or is not improving with sensible load reduction.

 What should you do if you have patella maltracking?